-1. That Council resolves that Official Community Plan Bylaw, 2018, No. 2922, Amendment Bylaw No. 2964, attached to Staff Report DEV-19-076 as Appendix A, be given first and second reading; that Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2965, attached to Staff Report DEV-19-076 as Appendix B be given first and second reading; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965 to Council for consideration of adoption.

-2. Council postpone consideration of Bylaw No. 2964 and Bylaw No. 2965 pending receipt of additional information.

-3. Council deny first and second reading of Bylaw No. 2964 and Bylaw No. 2965.
+- 1. That Council resolves to rescind second reading, amend, and read anew a second time Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2965, attached to Staff Report DEV-20-025 as Appendix B; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965 to Council for consideration of adoption. - 2.
+Council postpone consideration of Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965 pending receipt of additional information. - 3.
+Council defeat second reading of Amendment Bylaw No. 2964 and Amendment Bylaw No. 2965.